TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/4-FirstExtension/4-make-products-persistent.rst

 Make Products Persistent
 ========================

-From the class
-:php:`\MyVendor\StoreInventory\Domain\Model\Product`, now we already can generate instances – therefore concrete products with individual properties – at script run time.
-These are available however only in volatile form in the memory and are deleted by PHP after the page was produced completely by TYPO3.
+Now we can already create instances – therefore concrete products with individual properties – from the class :php:`\MyVendor\StoreInventory\Domain\Model\Product` at script run time.
+However, these are only available in volatile form in the memory and are deleted by PHP after the page has been created completely by TYPO3.
-So that the products are available over a longer time, we must make it "permanent".
-Usually this happens in that they are stored into a database.
-Therefore first of all we create the database table necessary for that.
+To have the products available over a longer time, we must make them "permanent".
+Usually this happens by storing them into a database.
+Therefore, first of all we create the necessary database table.

 .. tip::

-   The creating of the database tables can be done by the Extension Builder.
+   Creating the database tables can also be done by the Extension Builder.

 TYPO3 CMS will do this for us if we register the corresponding SQL command in the file :file:`EXT:store_inventory/ext_tables.sql`: